justi/color-filters-for-woocommerce/readme.txt

 Color Filters for WooCommerce is fully compatible with WPML and you can use it without any doubt on the multilanguage online store.

-We have a public [GIT repository](https://github.com/elementous/color-filters) for this plugin and you're wellcome to contribute your patch.
+We have a public [GIT repository](https://github.com/elementous/color-filters) for this plugin and you're welcome to contribute your patch.

 == Installation ==